FountainExponential/web/README.md

 A Slice is an optional part of a text.
 It is part of a Scene or Moment, but displays text based on the state of the game or the player.
 It can start and stop anywhere in the text and is intended to embellish the text.
 It is similar to some functionality in Ink that made the text adapt to the choices and situation of the player in an award winning way.

 #### Continuations and detours
 Links and menu choices allow the story to divert to other Scenes, Moments and Slices by user input.
 A continuation or detour will divert the scene without waiting for input by the user.
-A detour will revert back to the originating story, but a continuation will continue on with the diversion.
-The difference between a continuation and detour can be denoted by a minus sign - and a equal sign = respectively.
+A detour will revert back to the originating story, but a deviation will continue on with the diversion.
+The difference between a deviation and detour can be denoted by a minus sign - and a equal sign = respectively.

-Showing the continued or detoured to text as integrated or separate from the original text, is done in a similar way as Yaml does it, by respecting the line breaks of the text or removing the line breaks, making it seem like it's one line.
+Showing the deviated or detoured to text as integrated or separate from the original text, is done in a similar way as Yaml does it, by respecting the line breaks of the text or removing the line breaks, making it seem like it's one line.
 The way to denote one or the other is by a greater then sign > or a vertical pipe |

 There are thus 4 types of arrows